 One day my Dutch Facebook friend John Bessems tipped me to contact Andi Hunting, she seems to be an expert in finding relatives of American soldiers that are buried overseas.
 After mailing her, she answered me later that day and gave me the name of 2 relatives of Harold, along with their addresses and some hints for writing them.

 Some days later I wrote letters to Richard and Stephen Wenberg, the sons of Harolds sister Mildred and Stephen Wenbergs wife, Ronette Wenberg, added me on Facebook.
 We talked and talked and I started mailing Ronette and Stephen frequently, and Stephen told me all this information on Harold you can find here.
-I’d like to thank them a lot for this, and also a big thank you to Andi for helping me finding the relatives, and John for helping me finding Andi!
+I’d like to thank them a lot for this, and also a big thank you to Andi for helping me find the relatives, and John for helping me find Andi!